mmore500/waves/blog/_posts/2020-06-03-oliver-blogpost.md

 I used this [cookiecutter](https://github.com/devosoft/cookiecutter-empirical-project) outline to build my project on top of Empirical.
 If you don't want all of the extra bells and whistles that come along with the cookiecutter outline, you can follow [this tutorial](https://mmore500.com/waves/tutorials/lesson04.html) that gets you set up with all the basics needed to write Empirical web code.

 ### Visualizing!!
-**It's finally time to use the D3-wrapper and create a visualization!**
+It's finally time to use the D3-wrapper and create a visualization!

 First, lets explore how I created the sortable bar chart.
-I structured all of my code inside of a struct, and started by declaring the necessary member variables:
+I laid out all of my code inside of a struct, and started by declaring the necessary member variables:
 ```c++
 struct BarPlot {
   ///////////////////////////////